 Taking place over 5 days (November 8 – 12), the CloudStack Collaboration Conference 2021 was the first virtual annual get-together of the Apache CloudStack community.
-It was attended by over 420 people from over 25 countries, from leading enterprises, cloud and IaaS providers, managed service providers, software providers and telcos.
+The conference was 100% community-organised and was attended by over 420 people from over 25 countries, from leading enterprises, cloud and IaaS providers, managed service providers, software providers and telcos.
 The Conference proved to be a resounding success for our community, attracting not only those with extensive experience with CloudStack, but many cloud engineers and IaaS architects new to the technology.

-In this article we will share some of the most interesting highlights from the event and some behind the scenes secrets.
-Continue reading to find links to all conference recordings and keep up to date with latest news and innovations in the CloudStack community.
+In this article, we will share some of the most interesting highlights and our experience of being involved in the organisation of the event.
+Continue reading to find links to all conference recordings and keep up to date with the latest news and innovations in the CloudStack community.

-Without our sponsors these events would not be possible, so firstly – many thanks to Hubilo, ShapeBlue, LINBIT, XCP-ng, StorPool, CloudOps, Versio, ScaleGrid, EWERK Group and IndiQus for supporting the event.
+Without the sponsors these events would not be possible, so the CloudStack community is grateful to Hubilo, ShapeBlue, LINBIT, XCP-ng, StorPool, CloudOps, Versio, ScaleGrid, EWERK Group and IndiQus for supporting the event.

 The first day of the CloudStack Collaboration Conference was dedicated to a hackathon, giving developers and operators from the community the chance to meet and collaborate on ideas.
 Some of the topics discussed during the hackathon were API renewal, internal RPC, testing, password-less access to KVM hosts, and implementation of 2FA with Google.
 A great idea, which will be implemented after the conference, is the organization of monthly online meetings for the dev community to continue to share experiences and ideas.